pifou25/documentation/installation/en_US/index.md

 -   a Synology NAS

--   any Debian-based Linux system
+-   tout système Linux basé sur Debian 9 (stretch)

 You can also buy a ready made box with Jeedom preinstalled which also contains a service pack (more support and services) and